Twisted bilayer graphene as a terahertz plasmonic crystal: Abstract

 \section{Abstract}

-We study surface plasmons in minimally-twisted bilayer graphene that contains a triangular network of partial dislocations (or AB-BA domain walls) hosting one-dimensional electronic states.
-We calculate plasmon dispersion by solving classical equations of motion for charge dynamics on the network links with impedance boundary conditions at the network nodes.
-The plasmon band structure is shown to be quasi-periodic in frequency and damped everywhere except at high-symmetry points of the moir\'e Brillouin zone.
+We study surface plasmons in minimally-twisted gapped bilayer graphene that contains a triangular network of partial dislocations (or AB-BA domain walls) hosting topologically protected one-dimensional electronic states.
+We show that this system behaves as a plasmonic crystal and we calculate its band structure by solving classical equations of motion for charge dynamics on the network links with impedance boundary conditions at the network nodes.
+The plasmon dispersion exhibits several notable features such as multiple gapless branches, flat bands, and dissipationless modes at high-symmetry points.
 We compare our network-based formalism with the conventional random phase approximation and discuss when each approach is valid.
 Calculations of plasmon waves launched by local scatterers are presented to simulate terahertz nano-imaging experiments.